webappswiz/goodiebox.priv/blog/wp-content/plugins/better-wp-security/readme.txt

 == Changelog ==

+= 5.1.0 =
+* New Feature: Added "Multiple Authentication Attempts per XML-RPC Request" setting to the WordPress Tweaks section.
+When this setting is set to "Block", iThemes Security will block brute force login attacks against XML-RPC as described by Sucuri in this blog post: https://blog.sucuri.net/2015/10/brute-force-amplification-attacks-against-wordpress-xmlrpc.html
+* Enhancement: Updated text describing the XML-RPC setting in the WordPress Tweaks section to better explain what the setting is for and which setting is recommended.
+* Enhancement: Improved IP detection when proxy detection is active by processing the header set by CloudFlare.
+* Enhancement: Added a filter named itsec_filter_remote_addr_headers which can be used to change which headers are searched for the client IP.
+This allows for tailoring the IP detection for specific reverse proxies and load balancers.
+* Bug Fix: Updated the Banned Users settings to no longer add a newline to the Ban Hosts input each time the settings page is saved.
+* Compatibility Fix: Updated code triggered by the ITSEC_TEST_MALWARE_SCAN_DISABLE_SSLVERIFY define.
+This avoids plugin compatibility issues that prevent disabling the SSL peer verification.

 = 5.0.1 =
 * Compatibility Fix: Added support for ITSEC_TEST_MALWARE_SCAN_DISABLE_SSLVERIFY.
 Setting it to true can bypass "SSL peer certificate or SSH remote key was not OK" errors on servers with bad SSL configurations.

 = 5.0.0 =
+* Compatibility Fix: Changed translation domain from it-l10n-better-wp-security to better-wp-security.
+This change was necessary in order to be included in the translate.wordpress.org project.
 * New Feature: Added malware scanning provided by Sucuri SiteCheck.

 = 4.9.0 =